 - “Basic Allowance for Housing” or BAH is added to your pay for that duty location.
-Click Here to see the site which lists the BAH rate for all locations.
+Here is a site which lists the BAH rate for all locations.

 - In some cases at training bases you can also choose to live on base in which they will give you a house to live in on base but you will forfeit your BAH.

 - A military version of “zillow” or “trulia” called “AHRN” can help you weed through a lot of the marketing when searching for a house to buy or rent.
 It is designed to help military members connect directly with realtors or property managers, and you can view pictures or descriptions of specific properties available.
-Click Here for the link.
+Here is the link to AHRN.

-- Click Here to see the site which will tell you how much they pay you per night for hotels.
+- Here is a link to see the rates they will pay you for a hotel by location.
 NOTE: The rate they charge you really doesn’t matter to you because the government establishes a rate for that location, and the hotel is going to charge you that max rate.
 Basically the money goes straight from the government to the hotel, you are just the middle man.

 - In most cases if you are TDY for a class (i.e., tech school) they will require you live on base first unless they don’t have availability.
 If they don’t have availability, they will authorize you to stay off-base and give you a “non-availability letter” for your records.
 Keep this because it will be required when you file your travel voucher.

-- Click Here for the web site with contact information for the on-base hotels.
+- Here is a link which contains all of the contact information for the on-base hotels.
 They also list the rates, but similar to above the rates do not really matter to you because the government is going to pay you at that rate for lodging regardless.

 Air Force Education and Training Course Announcements (ETCA)